 Their massive library is full of handpicked stock photos you won’t find anywhere else, lending credibility to their claim of ‘uniquely free’ images.

-10. Awesome picture resources in Prezi
+Bonus: Awesome presentation picture resources in Prezi

 When you’re in the editor, just use the right-hand column to search for the theme you need and drag the results right onto your canvas.
-This also works for backgrounds and icons, essentially making Prezi your one-stop shop.
+This also works for presentation backgrounds and icons, essentially making Prezi your one-stop shop.

 At the end of the day, Prezi is a great presentation platform for marketing, sales, education, and more.
 Its one-of-a-kind open canvas works wonders for any topic by letting you organize and view your presentation as a whole rather than the piecemeal style of slides.
 You then simply zoom in to whichever area of the presentation you need to present.

 Think of using Prezi over slides as a bit like using Google Maps over a printed sheet of instructions.
 While the printed sheet of instructions can surely get you to where you need to go, the dynamic experience of Google Maps allows you to zoom in, look around, and orient yourself to your destination at any point in your journey.
-This is a more complete picture, and makes understanding your route a whole lot easier.
+This is a more complete picture and makes understanding your route a whole lot easier.
 And it’s the same when it comes to presenting a story to an audience.
 When they can see how the components of your narrative link together, they won’t end up getting lost and zoning out.

 Some other key features include: